Paleo Diet 101: a Comprehensive Beginners' Guide

 The number of calories your body needs to sustain your current weight will vary from person to person.
 See a registered dietician or your medical provider if you want an accurate answer to this question yourself.

 There's no universal answer to this question.
-If you start eating a very healthy paleo diet, you'll likely see quick weight loss in the first week or two - this may be mostly water weight, and your losses could slow after this initial period.
+If you start eating a very healthy paleo lifestyle, you'll likely see quick weight loss in the first week or two - this may be mostly water weight, and your losses could slow after this initial period.
 However, if you are eating healthy foods and remaining in a safe calorie deficit, be assured you're on track.

 Can you gain weight on paleo?

 As long as you're eating more calories than you burn (a calorie surplus), you will gain weight!
-Combined with a regimen of vigorous exercise and an emphasis on protein, the paleo diet can be a great way to build muscle mass.
+Combined with a regimen of vigorous exercise and an emphasis on protein, the paleo lifestyle can be a great way to build muscle mass.

 Check out Kevin's Marsala Chicken: